shin19991207/CSC301-A2/docs/query_daily_reports.md

+### API description

 Query data by countries, time period, and cases types to get the data of the COVID cases type specified.

+**IMPORTANT NOTICE**:

+Due to the limitation of database storage, we will not storing the file uploaded before and thus, if you want to query on a csv file, you need to upload it first.

 **URL**: `/daily_reports/cases`